 Given the above scenario, who will receive meme m from whom, and how many steps will it take for m to reach each person in the network?
 Answering these questions drives the distance algorithm.
 Example:

 Computing distance, part two: ExampleBelow is another example that illustrates how to compute distance in a graph.
-It explicitly counts iterations (of the algorithm we will soon write) and it introduces some more formal bookkeeping: Set = the set of nodes that are distance i from the source node.
-For example:
+It explicitly counts iterations (of the algorithm we will soon write) and it introduces some more formal bookkeeping: Set For example:

 Iteration 1: